 Let’s face it – there is nothing worse than being stuck on the side of a busy highway waiting for roadside assistance because something went wrong with your rig.
-Experiencing a breakdown is especially frustrating in the summer time when it is really hot outside.
+Experiencing a breakdown is especially frustrating in the summertime when it is really hot outside.
+But, it’s also not fun to be stuck out in the cold.
+Really, there is no ideal time for a breakdown, especially when you’re on a deadline.
 Not only is a truck breakdown inconvenient and uncomfortable, but anything that requires maintenance can slow you down and put you behind schedule.
-You are on the road for long enough as it is, so who wants to be stuck even longer because of a flat tire or issues with your break?
+You are on the road for long enough as it is, so who wants to be stuck even longer because of a flat tire or issues with your breaks?
 Surely not you.
 To avoid the most common causes for a truck breakdown, make yourself a truck maintenance checklist before you head out for your next delivery.

 At least once a week you should be checking your tire pressure, and if you’re on a long trip, check the pressure more frequently.
 Underinflated and overinflated tires can both cause issues.
 If your tires are underinflated it can lower your fuel mileage and make steering more difficult, while overinflated tires are more likely to pop or get damaged by potholes.
 Keep in mind that your tire pressure can change depending on the temperature outside, how fast you’re driving and what altitude you are at.